tomatolog/manticore/docs/searching/http_protocol.rst

         author_id order by id desc limit 0,5'

-The result for /sql/ and /search/ endpoints is an array of attrs,matches and meta, same as for ManticoreAPI, encoded as a JSON object.
+The result for /sql/ and /search/ endpoints is an array of attrs,matches and meta, same as for SphinxAPI, encoded as a JSON object.